 How do these home aligners compare to Candid and Smile Direct?

 AlignerCo and Byte are pretty similar to both Candid and Smile Direct.
 Smile Direct is the industry’s powerhouse (they started business in 2013) with a ton of experience.
-Candid is a little newer, but they focus on high-quality treatment and social impact through their partnership with the Smile Train.
+Candid is a little newer, but they strike a nice balance between the flexibility of at-home treatment and the oversight of an in-office method thanks to their Remote Monitoring program.

 Is there an age requirement for using either AlignerCo or Byte?